contributor-assistant/github-action/README.md

 ![build](https://github.com/cla-assistant/github-action/workflows/build/badge.svg)

 # Handling CLAs and DCOs via GitHub Action

-Streamline your workflow and let this GitHub Action(a lite version of [CLA Assistant](https://github.com/cla-assistant/cla-assistant)) handle the legal side of contributions to a repository for you.
-CLA assistant gitHub action enables contributors to sign CLAs from within a pull request.
+Streamline your workflow and let this GitHub Action (a lite version of [CLA Assistant](https://github.com/cla-assistant/cla-assistant)) handle the legal side of contributions to a repository for you.
+CLA assistant GitHub action enables contributors to sign CLAs from within a pull request.
 With this GitHub Action we could get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the same repository's file system** or **in a remote repository** which can be even a private repository.

 ### Features
 1. decentralized data storage